MicrosoftDocs/WSL/WSL/troubleshooting.md

 DefaultOutboundAction           : Allow
 AllowInboundRules               : False
 ```

-<mark>AllowInboundRules: False means that no inbound Firewall rules will be applied.</mark>
+<span style="background-color: #FFFF00">AllowInboundRules: False means that no inbound Firewall rules will be applied.</span>

 **3. A user goes through the Windows Security setting apps and checks the control for "Blocks all incoming connections, including those in the list of allowed apps."**